 According to the United States Department of Labor statistics, out of 4,779 worker deaths in the private industry in 2018, 1,008 or 21.1% were in the construction industry — that is, one in five worker deaths in 2018 happened in the construction industry.
-Dubbed the“fatal four,” the four main causes of worker deaths (excluding highway collisions) in the construction industry were falls, followed by being struck by an object, electrocution, and caught-in/between.
+Dubbed the“fatal four,” the four main causes of worker deaths (excluding highway collisions) in the construction industry were falls, or slip and fall, followed by being struck by an object, electrocution, and caught-in/between.
 The “Fatal Four” were responsible for more than half (58.6%) the construction worker deaths in 2018.

 When we reference “falls” within the construction industry we ordinarily think of a construction worker falling from a height, falling off of a scaffold, falling through a hole or open area and suffering serious and catastrophic injuries including spinal cord injuries, traumatic brain injuries, fractures and even death as mentioned above.
 Those types of falls make up a large majority of the reported falls on construction sites but there is also the “slip and fall” that occurs on a job site that leads to the same serious personal injury.